josmar-crwdstffng/angular/integration/README.md

 The `--disable-dev-shm-usage` flag disables the usage of `/dev/shm` because it causes Chrome to crash on some environments.

-On CircleCI, the puppeteer provisioned Chrome crashes with `CI we get Root cause: org.openqa.selenium.WebDriverException: unknown error: DevToolsActivePort file doesn't exist which resolves` without this flag.
+On CircleCI, the puppeteer provisioned Chrome crashes with `CI we get Root cause: org.openqa.selenium.WebDriverException: unknown error: DevToolsActivePort file does not exist which resolves` without this flag.

 See: https://github.com/puppeteer/puppeteer/blob/v1.0.0/docs/troubleshooting.md#tips
 See: https://stackoverflow.com/questions/50642308/webdriverexception-unknown-error-devtoolsactiveport-file-doesnt-exist-while-t